Emergence of Fermi-liquid and BCS physics in overdoped cuprates: The BCS superconductor

-The properties of crystalline (``clean'') conventional superconductors can be derived from the electron-phonon problem using the Migdal-Eliashberg (ME) approximation.
-Unlike the original BCS theory, which abstracts away the pairing mechanism with a generic attractive potential, ME explicitly keeps both the electrons and the ``bosonic glue,'' i.e. phonons.
+The properties of crystalline (`clean') conventional superconductors can be derived from the electron--phonon problem using the Migdal--Eliashberg approximation.
+Unlike the original BCS theory, which abstracts away the pairing mechanism with a generic attractive potential, this approximation explicitly keeps both the electrons and the `bosonic glue' of the phonons.